Navigating the Pitfalls of Active Learning Evaluation: A Systematic Framework for Meaningful Performance Assessment: Results Discussion

-We propose a light-weight and practically feasible strategy for HP optimization and made other design choices (e.g. ResNet-18 classifier), thus we can not guarantee that our configurations are optimal for all compared training strategies and would like to provide a critical discussion:\\ 1) The ResNet-18 in combination with our shortened training times might hinder Semi-SL performance more than other strategies.
-This setting was necessary to be able to cope with computational cost of Semi-SL (factor $\sim 1000$ training time compared with ST).
-2) The validation set size of $5\times$ starting budget size (i.e. training set) could be considered as larger than practically desirable, where most data would be used for training.
-This design decision was made following \cite{oliverRealisticEvaluationDeep2019}, who show that an adequately sized validation set is necessary for proper HP selection (especially for Semi-SL).
-3) We observe a performance dip of ST models on MIO-TCD and ISIC-2019 at $\sim$7k samples, which we attribute to our HP selection scheme.
+\textbf{Limitations.} We propose a light-weight and practically feasible strategy for HP optimization and made other design choices (e.g. ResNet-18 classifier), thus we can not guarantee that our configurations are optimal for all compared training paradigms and would like to provide a critical discussion:\\ \textbf{1)} The ResNet-18 in combination with our shortened training times, might hinder Semi-SL performance more than other training paradigms.
+This setting is necessary to be able to cope with the computational cost of Semi-SL (factor $\sim 400$ training time compared with ST). \textbf{2)} The validation set size of $5\times$ starting budget size (i.e. training set) could be considered as larger than practically desirable, where most data would be used for training.
+This design decision follows the study of \citet{oliverRealisticEvaluationDeep2019}, showing that an adequately sized validation set is necessary for proper HP selection (especially for Semi-SL). \textbf{3)} We observe a performance dip of ST models on MIO-TCD and ISIC-2019 at $\sim$7k samples, which we attribute to our HP selection scheme.
 This indicates that HPs might need to be re-selected occasionally at certain training iterations.
-However, such cases are immediately detected in practice allowing for correction where necessary.
-In \cref{app_s:hparams-imbalance} we show that a simple re-optimization in these cases is able to recover the expected performance.
+However, such cases are immediately detected in practice allowing for correction where necessary by re-optimizing the HPs (see \cref{app_s:hparams-imbalance}).
 A more extensive discussion of limitations can be found in \cref{app:limitations}.